Richmond Fund for Children and Youth FY 2025-2028 Request for Proposals Frequently Asked Questions (FAQ)

 It is a requirement that either an Officer on the Board of Directors of the organization or an individual authorized by an Officer(s) on the Board of Directors submit the grant application.
 Please review the Proposal Submission and Acknowledgement section of the RFP on Page 45 for more information.

-If our proposed program matches the description of a Priority Area but does not match the Options for Supported Programming or Desired Results included in the RFP, does this make us ineligible to apply for funding?
+If our proposed program matches the description of a Core Need but does not match the Options for Supported Programming or Desired Results included in the RFP, does this make us ineligible to apply for funding?

 This does not make you ineligible for funding.
 The list of Options for Supported Programming and Desired Results in the RFP does not constitute the only outcomes.
 Department staff recognizes that there are additional results and outcomes that are not listed.
 Organizations should clearly articulate how the program/project will impact their participants.